lolyu/aoi/books/understanding_linux_networking/03_kernel_send_path/README.md

 ```
 * two reasons:
     1. when the NIC finishes sending packets, it will trigger a hardware IRQ, which in turn triggers a `NET_RX_SOFTIRQ` to cleanup the tx buffer.
-    2. the process that is sending packets finishes the packet sending in its kernel mode without the help of `softirqd`.
+    2. the process that is sending packets finishes most of the packet sending in its kernel mode without the help of `softirqd`.